adityar2309/TTSAI/README.md

 ## Acknowledgments

+- Google AI Studio for Gemini AI services
-- Google Cloud Platform for AI services
+- Google Cloud Platform for TTS/STT services
 - Material-UI team for the component library
 - React team for the framework
 - Flask team for the backend framework